 February 14, 1956 – February 8, 2014

-After multiple regiments of antibiotics to fight an infection that would not go away I was given blood tests to check my white cell counts.
+After multiple regiments of antibiotics to fight an infection that would not go away, I was given blood tests to check my white cell counts.
 The white counts were high even after the antibiotics were finished.
 My primary care physician sent me to an oncologist to have more tests.
 I found out I had leukemia.

 Still Feeling Blessed!

 There are many forms of leukemia, some more deadly than others.
 I was fortunate to have a highly treatable form of leukemia…but only because of recent advances in research and treatment.
 Just a few short years ago this leukemia would have been much harder to battle.
 I was feeling blessed…even more so after my wife found, who I consider, the most amazing oncologist Dr. Ronald Paquette.
-Dr. Paquette was the first oncologist in the world to conduct leading-edge clinical research into the highly-effective Gleevec drug therapy for my particular form of leukemia.
+Dr. Paquette was the first oncologist in the world to conduct leading-edge clinical research into the highly effective Gleevec drug therapy for my particular form of leukemia.
 So all things considered, I was feeling I could beat this cancer and the journey would be something I could handle.

 As I started my clinical trial with Gleevec and Dr. Paquette, and endured numerous bone marrow biopsies without being put under general anesthesia, and experienced the fatigue and nausea that goes along with treatment…I then began to suffer the effects of being diagnosed with cancer.
-Even so, I continued to work and had the support of family, friends and coworkers.
-I saw that the hardest toll was on my family who were worried about my health.
-My wife was on a mission, which for her is all encompassing…she would stop at nothing to make sure I was well taken care of and that I was also taking care of myself and getting the best treatment possible.
+Even so, I continued to work and had the support of family, friends, and coworkers.
+I saw that the hardest toll was on my family who was worried about my health.
+My wife was on a mission, which for her is all-encompassing…she would stop at nothing to make sure I was well taken care of and that I was also taking care of myself and getting the best treatment possible.
 My son seemed mad at God that I not only had cancer but a year earlier had been diagnosed with Parkinson’s disease.
 I, however, was feeling that things were under control and overall my life was blessed.

 Nothing Prepared me for this!

-That changed within a few months when, after my son had an MRI on his sore knees, we found he had Stage 4 Non-Hodgkins Lymphoma!
+That changed within a few months when, after my son had an MRI on his sore knees, we found he had Stage 4 Non-Hodgkins Lymphoma in his bone marrow!
 His form of cancer made mine look like a sore throat!
 His cancer was throughout his bone marrow also appearing on the surface of his bones in numerous areas.
 It was only now that cancer took real meaning in my life.
 Now I was scared, now I felt the pain of a cancer diagnosis, now I knew what it felt like for my wife to have someone you desperately love diagnosed with a life-threatening disease.
 Suddenly my life took a turn…my perspective changed, my sense of well-being was gone, and my prayer life moved from requests to begging God.

-My wife began to seek new direction and that direction came with the inspiration for Here to Serve to help other individuals, families and caregivers tackle the challenges of a loved one with a life-threatening health crisis.
+My wife began to seek a new direction and that direction came with the inspiration for Here to Serve to help other individuals, families, and caregivers tackle the challenges of a loved one with a life-threatening health crisis.
 I encourage you to support her in that effort to help others in similar situations through Here to Serve!